Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="right"><a href="#table-of-content">Top</a></p>

+## Analytics

+Since version 3.4.0, the solution supports long-term analytics capabilities in addition to relatively short-term operations and the corresponding dashboard.
+For this purpose, the highly granular raw data is transformed into entity-centric indices, which require only a fraction of the necessary disk space.
+Of course, this reduces the ability to analyze data down to the minute.
+To transform the raw data, the solution delivers a ready-made transformation job and provides corresponding dashboards.

+<p align="right"><a href="#table-of-content">Top</a></p>

 ## Advanced and production Setup

 This section covers advanced configuration topics that are required for a production environment.
 It is assumed that you have already familiarized yourself with the solution using the Basic setup.